Turks in the Netherlands: Turkish migration from the modern diaspora

-In addition to ethnic Turkish people that have migrated to the Netherlands from traditional areas of settlement in post-Ottoman modern nation-states, there has also been an increasing migration wave to the Netherlands from other countries in the modern Turkish diaspora.
+In addition to ethnic Turkish people that have migrated to the Netherlands from traditional areas of settlement in post-Ottoman modern nation-states, there has also been an increasing migration to the Netherlands from other countries in the modern Turkish diaspora.
 For example, members of the Turkish German and Turkish Belgian communities have also settled in the Netherlands.
 Most have emigrated using their EU citizenship rights (i.e. the freedom of movement) as German or Belgian nationals.

 Demographics

 Turkish immigrants first began to settle in big cities in the Netherlands such as Amsterdam, Rotterdam, The Hague and Utrecht as well as the regions of Twente and Limburg, where there was a growing demand for industrial labour.
 However, not only the large cities but also medium-sized cities, and even small villages attracted the Turks.

 The Turkish population is mostly concentrated in large cities in the west of the country; some 36% of Turks live in the Randstad region.
-The second most common settlements are in the south, in the Limburg region, in Eindhoven and Tilburg, and in the east: in Deventer, as well as in Enschede and Almelo in the Twente region.
+The second most common settlements are in the south, in the Limburg region, in Eindhoven and Tilburg, and in the east: Turks comprise over 5% of Arnhem's population as of 2020.

+Additionally, Turks comprise over 7% of the population in Deventer, as well as in Enschede.
+Turks comprise over 8% of the population in Almelo in the Twente region as of 2020.